Frequently Asked Questions About Laser Treatments in Calgary

 Avoid sun exposure for at least one week post-treatment and wear SPF 30+ daily.
 No hot tubs, saunas, or intense exercise for 24-48 hours, as this will cause bacteria to collect in the pores.
 Avoid perfumed products or acids/retinol on treated areas for 24 hours.
 Exfoliate gently after 5-7 days to help shed treated hair stubble.

-We don’t recommend laser hair removal during pregnancy as a precaution, though there’s no evidence of harm.
-Hormonal changes during pregnancy can also affect hair growth and pain levels.
-You can safely resume treatments after delivery of your baby and once hormones stabilize.
+No, we don’t recommend laser hair removal during pregnancy, purely as a precaution.
+While there’s no evidence of harm, hormonal changes during pregnancy can affect hair growth patterns and pain sensitivity.
+You can safely resume treatments after delivery once your hormones stabilize—usually 3-6 months postpartum.

 Will the hair eventually grow back after Laser Hair Removal?